Skip to main content

 An IPR Policy Brief that reviews Evidence-based policy making and ‘Better Regulation’: The battleground for standardised packaging of tobacco.

 Previous research concluded that transnational tobacco companies (TTCs) advocated the introduction of ‘Better Regulation’, anticipating that it would make it harder for governments to enact public health policies.
-This research explores how TTCs used the public consultation & impact assessment required by ‘Better Regulation’ to oppose standardised packaging of tobacco products in the UK.
+This research explores how TTCs used the public consultation and impact assessment required by ‘Better Regulation’ to oppose standardised packaging of tobacco products in the UK.